Skip to main content

 Khanbaghi, Maryam

-Maryam Khanbaghi is the director of Power Systems and Sustainable Energy Program and associate professor in the Department of Electrical and Computer Engineering Before joining Santa Clara University, she was at Corning Inc. holding several positions in research, engineering and manufacturing.
+Maryam Khanbaghi is the director of Power Systems and Sustainable Energy Program and an associate professor in the Department of Electrical and Computer Engineering.
+Before joining Santa Clara University, she was at Corning Inc., holding several positions in research, engineering, and manufacturing.
 She created and led Corning’s first-ever advanced control group serving all Corning businesses with cutting-edge technology to improve quality while reducing costs.
-She also worked several years for Pulp and Paper Research Institute of Canada in Montreal and Vancouver as a research engineer where she worked on design and implementation of different estimation method and advanced control systems.
-She was the recipient of Technology All Star award in 2002.
-She was named among 88 of the U.S.’s “Brightest and Inventive Young Engineers” participating in the National Academy of Engineers, 2005 at the U.S. Frontiers of Engineering Symposium.
-She was awarded NSF CAREER award in 2023.
+She also worked for several years for the Pulp and Paper Research Institute of Canada in Montreal and Vancouver as a research engineer, where she worked on the design and implementation of different estimation methods and advanced control systems.
+She was the recipient of the Technology All-Star award in 2002.
+She was named among 88 of the U.S.’s “Brightest and Inventive Young Engineers” participating in the National Academy of Engineers, 2005, at the U.S. Frontiers of Engineering Symposium.
+She was awarded an NSF CAREER award in 2023.

 Research